-The royals released Prince George's official birth certificate today, and while we already knew the baby heir's full name, something else stood out: Kate Middleton's occupation.
+In 2013, Kensington Palace released Prince George's official birth certificate, and while we already knew the baby heir's full name, something else stood out: Kate Middleton's occupation.
 While she typically goes by the title the Duchess of Cambridge, Kate was listed as a princess of the United Kingdom.
-The royals make it clear Kate should not be known as Princess Catherine, but as reflected in the birth certificate, she officially received the title "Princess William of Wales" upon marriage.
+The royals made it clear Kate should not be known as Princess Catherine, but as reflected in the birth certificate, she officially received the title "Princess William of Wales" upon marriage.
 Since British royal titles can be confusing, here's a guide!

-Duke and Duchess: A duke or duchess is the member of nobility that ranks right bellow the monarch.
-Often princes and princesses will hold dukedoms, just like Kate and Will.
-Prince Charles is also the Duke of Cornwall.
-And while his wife Camilla technically has the title Princess of Wales, she goes by her other title, Duchess of Cornwall.
+A duke or duchess is the member of nobility that ranks right bellow the monarch.
+Often princess and princesses will hold dukedoms, just like Kate and Will.
+Prince Charles is also the Duke of Cornwall, and while his wife Camilla technically has the title Princess of Wales, she goes by her other title, Duchess of Cornwall.

 As with Kate, the wife of a prince will get the title princess up on marriage, however, the husband of a princess will not be called a prince.
 Members of the royal family are called "Her/His Royal Highness," but in the case of divorce the nonbirthright royal loses the HRH style, just like Princess Diana and Sarah Ferguson did.